Park Bom: 2018–2023: Career resurgence and stand-alone singles

 On December 21, 2020, Park returned from a year-long hiatus with "Red Light", a collaboration with Sai Sai Kham Leng.
 She released a standalone single titled "Do Re MI Fa Sol", which features vocals from Changmo, on March 31, 2021.
 On March 11, 2022, Park released a single titled "Flower", which features Kim Min-seok from MeloMance.

 On November 2, 2022, D-Nation Entertainment announced that the release of "Remembered" would be postponed to a new later date due to the aftermath of the Seoul Halloween crowd crush.
+In June 2023, Park held her first solo concert, "You & I" in Manila, Philippines.
+In November of that year, Park released the digital single "I" featuring Dawn.

+2024–present: Continued solo career and 2NE1 reunion tour

+In September 2024, Park held her second solo concert in Ho Chi Minh City, Vietnam.
+In October 2024, Park resumed group activities with 2NE1 under YG Entertainment with their 15th anniversary Welcome Back Tour.
+She suspended her activities with 2NE1 on August 6, 2025 due to medical advice calling for increased rest.